Ph Phonics Worksheets

 Th Digraph Worksheets

 Pin It!
-Th Digraph Worksheets
+Th Digraph WorksheetsdownloadDownload PDF

 Boost your literacy development through these Ph Phonics Worksheets!

-What is the Explanation of Phonics?
+What is The Explanation of Phonics?

-You might have heard the term phonic several times; however, do you know what it means?
-According to Kathryn Westcott from British Broadcasting Corporation (BBC), phonics is a method to help children decode words by their sounds.
 The teachers or parents will break the words into some parts (phonemes) to help the kids study easier.
-Phonemes can represent one or more words, such as "ough" in the word "though" This strategy is also known as synthetic phonic emphasis.
+Phonemes can represent one or more words, such as "ough" in the word "though."
+This strategy is also known as synthetic phonic emphasis.
 Young students learn the letters (graphemes) that characterize these phonemes and learn to integrate them into words.
-The Education Department of the United States of America has recommended phonics as the best strategy to help young students improve their reading ability.
-The parents or teachers can teach the kids up to 40 kinds of phonics and the combination of the representation letters.
-Phonics entangles matching the sounds of spoken English with some individual or groups of letters.
-Based on the order of the sounds, below are the phonics young students can learn:

 • s, a, t, i, p, n.